benmesander/rvint/README.md

 - two's complement binary to ASCII signed decimal - not complete
 - binary to ASCII hexadecimal

+## Square Root
+- 32-bit integer square root on 32-bit processors - not complete
+- 64-bit integer square root on 64-bit processors - not complete

 ## Building

 clang and make are assumed.
 I'm currently using clang 18.